What the Future State Really Looks Like for Clinical Data Leaders

 Data is the final product delivered to FDA—the output of research and currency of the life sciences industry.
 We have reached an inflection point fueled by breakthrough achievements in science, industry disruption, and intent to accelerate research.
 The data manager is the steward of this most critical asset through this perfect storm.
 By evolving their skills and adopting tech-enabled processes, they will guide the way—ensuring modern data strategies produce sustainable efficiencies for the future of data management.

-Katrina Rice is an accomplished Chief Delivery Officer with an impressive career that spans over 20 years and includes advancement into increasingly demanding leadership roles.
+Katrina Rice is an accomplished Chief Delivery Officer with an impressive career that spans over 25 years and includes advancement into increasingly demanding leadership roles.
 With a solid history of leading business transformations and managing global portfolios, she is as much at home scaling operations as she is in developing strategies that drive revenue growth.
 At eClinical Solutions, Katrina was recently promoted from Executive Vice President of Professional Services to Chief Delivery Officer.
 She has previously held various technical roles at Lockheed Martin Energy Group and Bayer.
 Katrina holds a Bachelor of Science degree in Computer Science from Alabama Agricultural and Mechanical University and a Master of Science degree in Computer Science with Advanced Applications from the University of New Haven.
-In her free time, Katrina is an active participant in several organizations including the Healthcare Businesswomen’s Association and Women of Color in Pharma.
-She is also a Member of Chief, a private network for women in senior leadership roles, a Board Member of the Central Connecticut Coast YMCA, and a Member of the Delta Sigma Theta Sorority Incorporated.
+In her free time, Katrina is an active participant of Chief, a private network for women in senior leadership roles, Treasurer in her church where she oversees all financial aspects and a Member of the Delta Sigma Theta Sorority Incorporated, a not-for-profit organization dedicated to public service with an emphasis on programs that assist the African American community.

 Contact UsFill out the form below to schedule a demo and/or speak to an eClinical Solutions representative to learn more about elluminate.